 The power-on default chain state is OFF, where PIOA and PIOB are solely controlled through the PIO Access Read and Write commands.
-In the chain ON state, PIOA is pulled high to the device's internal VDD supply through an approximately $40 \mathrm{k}\Omega$ resistor, applying a logic 1 to the PIOB ( $\overline{\mathrm{EN}}$ ) pin of the next device.
-Only in the ON state does a DS28EA00 respond to the Conditional Read ROM command, provided its $\overline{\mathrm{EN}}$ is at logic 0.
-After a device's ROM registration number is read, it is put into the chain DONE state, which enables the next device in the chain to respond to the Conditional Read ROM command.
+In the chain ON state PIOA is pulled high to the device's internal $V{DD}$ supply through a ~40k $\Omega$ resistor, applying a logic '1' to the PIOB (EN\) pin of the next device.
+Only in the ON state does a DS28EA00 respond to the Conditional Read ROM command, provided its EN\ is at logic '0'.
+After a device's ROM

+Registration number is read, it is put into the chain DONE state, which enables the next device in the chain to respond to the Conditional Read ROM command.

-At the beginning of the sequence discovery process, all devices are put into the chain ON state.
+At the beginning of the sequence discovery process all devices are put into the chain ON state.
 As the discovery progresses, one device after another is transitioned into the DONE state until all devices are identified.
-Finally, all devices are put into the chain OFF state, which releases the PIO pins and restores their power-on default state.
+Finally, all devices are put into the chain OFF state, which releases the PIOs and restores their power-on default state.